jessesbyers/jessesbyers.github.io/_posts/2020-02-12-mydiy_rails_project.markdown

 For my Rails Project assessment, I created a web application called MyDIY.
 You can watch a[ video walkthrough](https://drive.google.com/file/d/19It01i7Q-IBm-9QdxjmBwTnG8iEgDPvl/view?usp=sharing), and view it on [github](https://github.com/jessesbyers/MyDIY).

 > MyDIY is a collaborative project planning and blogging app for Do-It-Yourself-ers, House-Flippers, and Property Managers.
-Each User can work on mulitple projects and collaborate in different ways with other users.
-Users can create project goals, updates, resources, and post images as the work is being done.
+Each User can work on multiple projects and collaborate in different ways with other users.
+Users can create project goals, updates, resources, and post images as their goals are being completed.
 >

 ## The Challenge